Pilar, Bohol

-The town of Pilar, Bohol celebrates its fiesta on October 10, to honor the town patron Virgen del Pilar.
+Pilar celebrates its fiesta on October 10, to honor the town patron Virgen del Pilar.

 History

 Pilar was formerly a barrio known as Banlasan (later renamed Alegria), which is used to be the town center of the municipality of Sierra Bullones.
 Constant flooding from Wahig River led residents of Sierra Bullones to transfer their town center at barangay Candagaz and named it as Poblacion.
 Alegria was then called Lungsod Daan which means old town.